How to Read Data from a Modbus RS485 Temperature Sensor

 Using Modbus Function Codes

-To read Modbus RS485 Temperature Sensor, the master device sends a Modbus query with the appropriate function code.
-The most common function code for reading data from a holding register is code 03.
 This is where the temperature value is usually stored.
-The master device includes the starting register address and the number of registers to read in the query.
-The sensor responds with the data stored in those registers.
+The master device has the starting register address and the number of registers to read in the query.
+The sensor gives back the data saved in those registers.

 Data Interpretation

-Once the master device receives the data from the sensor, it needs to interpret the data correctly.
-The temperature value is usually stored in the register as a raw binary value.
-The sensor’s datasheet will provide information on how to convert this raw value to an actual temperature reading.
-For example, you may need to divide the raw value by a specific number.
-You might also need to change it linearly to get the temperature in degrees Celsius or Fahrenheit.
+Once the master device gets the data from the sensor, it must interpret it correctly.
+The temperature is saved as a raw binary number.
+The sensor’s datasheet gives details on how to convert this raw value into a real temperature reading.

 Troubleshooting